What You Need:Required:

 When sizing ethernet cables remember that an end to end connection should not extend more than 100m (~328ft).
 Try to minimize the ethernet cable length, the longer the cable becomes, the more it may affect performance.
 This is usually noticeable as a gradual decrease in speed and increase in latency.

 Power over Ethernet (PoE):Power over Ethernet has been implemented in many variations before IEEE standardized 802.3af.
-IEEE 802.3af specifies the ability to supply an endpoint device with 48V DC at up 350mA or approximatlely 16.8W.
+IEEE 802.3af specifies the ability to supply an endpoint device with 48V DC at up 350mA or approximately 16.8W.
 IEEE 802.3at updates the PoE standard to supply up to 600mA or approximately 28.8W, it is often known as PoE+.
+The power is delivered using two pairs in the ethernet cable.
 The device must be capable of receiving power on either the data pairs [Mode A] (often called phantom power) or the unused pairs in 100Base-TX [Mode B].
+IEEE 802.3bt further updates the PoE standard to use all four pairs of the cable to deliver up to 90W of power.
 PoE can be used with any ethernet configuration, including 10Base-T, 100Base-TX or 1000Base-T. Power is only supplied when a valid PoE endpoint is detected by using a low voltage probe to look for the PoE signature on the endpoint.
 PoE power is typically supplied in one of two ways, either the host ethernet switch provides the power, or a "midspan" device is plugged in between the switch and endpoints and supplies the power.
 No special cabling is required.